-This guide will review some of the Popular Renewable Energy Investment Funds UK for 2021, along with a guide on how to invest in these funds in the UK.
+This guide will review some of the Popular Renewable Energy Investment Funds UK for 2021.

 Popular Renewable Energy Investment Funds UK List

-The list below highlights ten of of the popular renewable energy funds UK that you can invest in today.
-In the section that follows, we will dive into each of these funds in detail, providing you with the crucial information you need in order to make an informed investment decision.
+The list below highlights ten of of the popular renewable energy funds UK.
+In the section that follows, we will dive into each of these funds in detail.

 - VanEck Vectors Semiconductor ETF

 - iShares PHLX Semiconductor ETF

 - Renewable Energy CopyPortfolio

 - VT Gravis Clean Energy Income Fund

 - S&P Global Clean Energy Index

 Renewable energy funds are a type of mutual fund that is becoming increasingly popular worldwide thanks to their potential returns, but also due to the fact they offer an ethical investment opportunity.
 However, as is always the case when investing in a particular fund, you must do your due diligence and research your options thoroughly before making your investment.